-Zimbabwe labor leader in court, charged with subversion
+Zimbabwe’s civil servants to strike on Friday over salaries

-HARARE, Zimbabwe (AP) — A Zimbabwe labor federation leader charged with subversion has appeared in court along with dozens of others as their lawyers accuse the government of systematically denying them justice.
+David Dzatsunga, secretary of the Civil Service Apex Council, said the strike will begin on Friday as the southern African nation’s economic collapse deepens and frustration with President Emmerson Mnangagwa’s government grows.

-The southern African nation remains tense on Wednesday as President Emmerson Mnangagwa’s call for a national dialogue is met with skepticism, and reports of abuses by security forces continue.
+A crackdown on last week’s protests over a sharp rise in fuel prices continued in the courts and on the streets, where witnesses and rights groups reported abuses by the military, police and ruling party youth gangs.
+Mnangagwa’s call for national dialogue has been met with skepticism.

-Japhet Moyo, secretary-general of the Zimbabwe Congress of Trade Unions, could face 20 years in prison.
-He is accused of inciting Zimbabweans to protest over a sharp rise in fuel prices.
-He has pleaded not guilty.
+A labor federation leader charged with subversion appeared in court along with dozens of others accused of involvement in the protests, while their lawyers accused the government of systematically denying them justice.

 Most Read Nation & World Stories